|

 color deficiency, which means that they do have some color vision.

-Equestrian vacations participants, interns, and volunteers are involved
+Equestrian vacation participants, interns, and volunteers are involved

 in all aspects of horse research, including operating the testing apparatus.